 Committee members are not appointed on an individual basis and as such the details of individual committee members are not made publicly available.

 The names of the Nominating Organisations represented in the development of Australian Standards are listed in the preface of all publications.
 Please contact the relevant organisation to seek further assistance.

-All Technical Committees have a Project Manager (PM) who works with the Committee Chair to assist the Committee to meet the agreed outcomes of their projects.
+All technical committees have a Project Manager (PM) who works with the Committee Chair to assist the committee to meet the agreed outcomes of their projects.

-Our Standards Information Service (SIS) has access to all available resources that relate to projects and our Committees, and can assist you with your enquiries.
+Our Standards Information Service (SIS) has access to all available resources that relate to projects and our committees, and can assist you with your enquiries.

-To contact our SIS team please call 1800 035 822 or send a detailed email to firstname.lastname@example.org.
+To contact our SIS team please call 1800 035 822 or email us.